This blog post may be titled “What is social commerce?,” but maybe it should actually be called “Do you want to make some money?”

 In July 2020, Snapchat announced a closed beta launch of Brand Profiles.
 One of the profiles’ features?
 A “Native Store” experience (powered by Shopify) that enables users to browse and purchase right from the app.

-They debuted the feature with the help of five official approved influencer accounts — congrats to Kylie Jenner, Kim Kardashian, Shay Mitchell, Spencer Pratt, or Bhad Bhabie on this early access!
+They debuted the feature with the help of five official approved influencer accounts — Kylie Jenner, Kim Kardashian, Shay Mitchell, Spencer Pratt, and Bhad Bhabie.

 A few other brands have been approved in the meantime, and it’s likely that this feature will expand to the rest of the non-Kardashian world eventually.

-In the meantime, keep an eye on Kylie Cosmetics in the meantime to see how she’s making the most of the app’s “swipe up to shop” capabilities.
+In the meantime, keep an eye on Kylie Cosmetics to see how she’s making the most of the app’s “swipe up to shop” capabilities.

 Or brush up on your snap cred with the help of our Snapchat for Business strategy guide.

 Your shop is set up.
 You’re motivated and ready to sell.
-Here are key tips and tricks to make the most of this brave new digital shop-o-sphere.
+Here are key tips and tools that will help you make the most of this brave new digital shop-o-sphere.

 To create a great social commerce experience, you’ve got to remember the “social” part.

 You can’t just toss up your catalog and forget it.
 Answer questions, offer value and interesting content, be human and authentic, and so on.
-Set up a chatbot to help people move forward with their shopping journey.
+Set up a chatbot to help people move forward with their shopping journey through customer service.

 The same best practices that you usually use for engaging your following all apply here.